TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 - **Sends where you want.** Push to any number of mobile devices, and optionally a persistent notification in the Home Assistant UI showing the current open items, replaced in place so it never stacks.
 - **Priority is per device.** Two lists, high and normal.
 High bypasses Do Not Disturb (alarm sound on Android, time-sensitive on iOS); normal is standard delivery.
 - **Optional quiet hours.** Off by default.
 Hold normal-priority pushes during a daily window; high-priority pushes still come through.
 The to-do list and the persistent card keep updating.
 Pair it with the daily reminder's overnight mode to hear in the morning about anything added overnight.
 - **Optional daily reminder, in one of two modes.** Off by default.
-Overnight changes: fires only when something was added during your quiet hours, listing the open items; a quiet night stays silent.
+Overnight changes: fires only when something appeared during your quiet hours, and lists only those items, judged by each item's own detection time; a quiet night stays silent.
 Daily summary: fires every day, with the open items or an all-clear when nothing is flagged.
+Either way the send cannot be lost: the scheduled time is only a wake-up, the send itself is checked on every run and delivered exactly once per day, so a busy instant or a reboot at the wrong moment only delays it to the next run.
 - **Rides out restarts and blips, on both streams.** The "Sentinel not working" alert is debounced so a reboot never fires it falsely, and fires on time when a source really dies.
 The whole run is held while sources settle after a reboot or blip briefly unavailable, so the to-do list can never be mass-deleted and re-announced by a restart.
 - **Fails loud if set up wrong.** A wrong-family sensor, a missing or deleted to-do list, or a missing or deleted helper stops with a clear log message rather than failing quietly.